citp/privacy-policy-historical/9/91/91m/91mobiles.com.md

 **Usage of such information**

-We may use information to: * Fulfill your requests for products and services, or those made in the “My” page;
+We may use information to: * Fulfill your requests for products and services, or those made in the �My� page;
 * Offer products and services that may be of interest to you;
 * Facilitate use of our website;
 * Manage your account and your preferences;